openstack/monasca-api/devstack/README.txt

     # The following two variables allow switching between Java and Python for the implementations
     # of the Monasca API and the Monasca Persister.
 If these variables are not set, then the
-    # default is to install the Java implementations of both the Monasca API and the Monasca Persister.
+    # default is to install the Python implementations of both the Monasca API and the Monasca Persister.

     # Uncomment one of the following two lines to choose Java or Python for the Monasca API.
     MONASCA_API_IMPLEMENTATION_LANG=${MONASCA_API_IMPLEMENTATION_LANG:-java}